 - Picket lines: This involves the workers staying at the entrance of the factory and refusing to work.

-- Threat to strike: The workers’ union gives ultimatum to the employer that they will embark on strike if their demands are not met on time.
+- Threat to strike: The workers’ union gives an ultimatum to the employer that they will embark on strike if their demands are not met on time.

 - Strike: The workers will stay away completely from work.
 This is the ultimate weapon.